cybozu/LicenseChecker/README.md

 0. Prepare a white list (`white-list.json`).

 - Specify the type of license to approve.
-- Specify the name of library to approve (for private libraries).
+- Specify the repository name of library to approve (for private libraries).

 LicenseChecker supports the following licenses: